Peter Benchley

 Book Notification is an Amazon Associate and eBay Partner.
 If you click on a book title it will take you to Amazon or your default book store where you can read more about the book or purchase it.
 We earn money from qualifying purchases.

 Peter Benchley Stats: The highest rated book by Peter Benchley on Book Notification is The Deep, a Standalone novel.
-The second-highest rated book is Beast, a Standalone novel.
+The second-highest rated book is Jaws, a Standalone novel.

 The most read book by Peter Benchley on Book Notification is Jaws, a Standalone novel.
-The second most read book is Beast, a Standalone novel.
+The second most read book is The Deep, a Standalone novel.

 Below is a complete list of Peter Benchley books in publication and chronological order, broken down by series.